dockerizedrupal/drupalcamp-baltics-2015/README.md

 These are the exact issues that you can solve by using containers instead of virtual machines for development.

-Now you may ask, why isn't everyone using containers instead of virtual machines?

-The primary disadvantage of container-based virtualization in practice in my opinion is that you can not run applications in containers that are compiled for a different operating system as your host.
+The primary disadvantage of container-based virtualization in practice is that you can not run applications in containers that are compiled for a different operating system as your host.
 For example you can't run Windows based executables directly in a container if your host operating system is Linux.
 There is no such limitations for virtual machines.

-But since most of the third party services that are usually used in along side with Drupal are able to run on Linux anyways, so using containers mostly wouldn't be a problem for a Drupal developer.
+Using containers mostly wouldn't be a problem for a Drupal developer, because most of the third party services that are usually used in along side with Drupal are able to run on Linux anyways.

 ---